pgaljan/blog/persona.md

 # prepare and maintain a public professional face
-A resume is wholly unreliable for communicating the full range of capabilities of a mid-junior or senior technologist.
+A resume is wholly unreliable for communicating the full range of capabilities of a mid-junior or senior technologist, and can only hint at technical approach.
 Maintain a blog or github that shows your current interests, skill levels, and development patterns.
 If you can't commit the time to an active blog or github, polish and publish a sprint's worth of work on carrd as a one-off.

 -	[Early career PDM/Design](https://uxfol.io/p/juno_athena/0351aad4)
 -	[mid-career Techrepreneur](https://raymondtraylor.com/)